Universite-Gustave-Eiffel/I-Simpa/Docs/import_options.rst

 .. tip::

-	This can be useful, if users want to load a modified geometry (with minor changes from the previous one) without re-affecting all surface materials within I-Simpa
+	This can be useful, if users want to load a modified geometry (with minor changes from the previous one) without re-affecting all surface materials within I-Simpa.

 .. _TetGen: http://tetgen.berlios.de